5mehulhelp5/Magento-2-Extensions/README.md

 Magento 2 Extensions
 ==========================

-Hello Sir
+Hello Sir<br/>
 I am a Webdeveloper from india, which work on freelance so if you allow then i would love to be a part of your Creative Team.

-Just Give me a chance and you will never regret
-Thank you For your Time And Have a Nice Day
+Just Give me a chance and you will never regret<br/> Thank you For your Time And Have a Nice Day<br/>

 Extensions
 ========================